-I’m not going to lie, I was apprehensive about boarding on the North Sea, people avoid swimming in Scotland for a reason!
+I’m not going to lie; I was apprehensive about boarding the North Sea; people avoid swimming in Scotland for a reason!

 The wetsuit blocked out the chill when I was pushed in, twice.

-Blown Away water activities are a popular St Andrew’s attraction for stag weekends/bachelor parties as well as smaller group bookings.
+Blown Away water activities are a popular St Andrew’s attraction for stag weekends/bachelor parties and smaller group bookings.

-St Andrews also has the botanic gardens which are open from 10am-6pm.
+St Andrews also has the botanic gardens open from 10am-6pm.

 A great thing for kids to do in Fife is to visit the Secret Bunker close to St Andrews.

-Underneath an unassuming farm, visitors head 100 feet underground to the bunker which was created in the event of a nuclear attack.
+Underneath an unassuming farm, visitors head 100 feet underground to the bunker, created in the event of a nuclear attack.